Join me on:

 "People are a bit unadventurous in the way they wear scarves.
 My felt scarves are intended to frame the face.
 They have to be positioned and can be pinned in interesting ways.
 They have fabulous texture and structure, and they make a statement about you.
 The wool softens with wear, and is always beautifully warm."

-Heather is still working on the new collection which will be launched at the Annual Fashion Show at St Margaret's House on 5 December.
+Heather is still working on the new collection which will be launched at the at St Margaret's House on 5 December.
 At a recent fitting models, it became clear that some colours didn't quite work with the models' hair colour or face shape, so it was back to the felting table.
+Annual Fashion Show

 What can we expect to see?